 I am looking for motivated undergraduate, master, PhD students and visiting scholars to join my team at Penn State.

-Dr. Peng's group is planning to recruit one motivated PhD students through the Environmental Engineering program to start in Fall 2021.
+Dr. Peng's group is planning to recruit one motivated PhD student through the Environmental Engineering program to start in Fall 2021.
 This position is fully funded.

 The candidate is expected to contribute to the projects on: a) assessing the air quality and co-benefits of climate action at global and regional scales; b) quantifying the synergies and tradeoffs between health and climate objectives with considerations of future uncertainties.

 Students with strong quantitative backgrounds and an interest in policy applications are particularly encouraged to apply.
 Prior knowledge on atmospheric chemistry and transport modeling, health impact assessment, integrated assessment modeling or robust decision making is preferred but not required.